 FSD’S PROGRAMME IN UKRAINE

-The Ukrainian regions of Luhansk and Donetsk have seen continuing violence following the events of 2014, during which they declared independence and attempted to cede from Ukraine.
-A de facto “contact line” dividing the Government and Non Government Controlled areas has now evolved in the region.
-Ukrainian armed forces and separatists from the Luhansk People’s Republic (LPR) and Donetsk People’s Republic (DPR) are now regularly involved in exchanges of fire from conventinal rockets, mortars, artillery and small arms on a daily basis.
+The Ukrainian regions of Luhansk and Donetsk have seen continued conflict following the events of 2014, during which certain elements declared independence and attempted to cede from Ukraine.
+A de facto “contact line” dividing the Government and Non-Government Controlled areas has now evolved in the east of Ukraine.
+The Ukrainian armed forces and the separatist forces from the Luhansk People’s Republic (LPR) and Donetsk People’s Republic (DPR) now regularly exchange fire using a combination of rockets, mortars, artillery and small arms on almost a daily basis.

 A special Thanks for our donors and supporters: